 - medications to control high blood pressure

-- aspirin to prevent blood clots
+- aspirin or another blood thinner to help prevent blood clots

 - surgery for clogged arteries in the neck

 If your doctor prescribes medications, you’ll probably need to take them for an extended period of time to prevent a stroke.
 Regular follow-up appointments are also required so your doctor can monitor your condition.

 A TIA generally doesn’t cause permanent brain damage.
 However, a TIA shouldn’t be taken lightly.
 It’s often a sign of an underlying health problem that can lead to a future stroke.
 In fact, almost 50 percent of all strokes occur within the first few days after a TIA.